 Heroin is an extremely dangerous opiate that can lead to a potentially fatal overdose.
 Opiates are some of the oldest drugs, with usage dating back as far as 3400 BC.
 These potent drugs come from the opium poppy, which exists in the eastern parts of the world.
 The most common places for the opium plant include Iraq, India, China, and Greece.

 People have been using opiates for recreational use for thousands of years, but the problem is now killing tens of thousands of people each year.
 In ancient times, people smoked the opium plant for the high and eventually learned that they could use the drug as an anesthetic.
-During the first World Wars, doctors prescribed heroin to veterans as a way to get them off of morphine.
-However, they quickly discovered that heroin is much more dangerous and addictive than even morphine.
+During the first World Wars, doctors prescribed heroin to veterans as a way to get them off of Opioid Pain Medication.
+However, they quickly discovered that heroin is much more dangerous and addictive than even Opioid Pain Medication.

 Why is Heroin an Opiate and Not an Opioid?